-Designed for organisations where judgement cannot be left to chance.
+Designed for organisations where judgement must be applied reliably under pressure.

-A structured governance system for handling complex decisions with speed, consistency, and defensibility.
+A structured governance system for handling difficult decisions with speed, consistency, and defensibility.

 THE FRAMEWORK